mtmcphail/Election_Analysis/README.md

 4. Calculate the percentage of votes each candidate received.
 5. Determine the winner of the election based on the popular vote.

 In addition, Sam would like an audit of the voter turnout by county.
-Specifically, he would like Sam to report on:
+Specifically, he would like Tom to report on:

 * the voter turnout for each county (i.e. *total votes cast per county*),
 * the percentage of all votes cast from each county, and